maureen-githaiga/maureen-githaiga/README.md

 ## Hi there 👋🏾 I'm Maureen (●'◡'●)

-🎓 I'm a recent MSc **Data Science graduate** currently building on my data engineering skills.
+🎓 I'm an MSc **Data Science graduate** currently building on my data engineering skills.
 🎓 Bachelor of Science in Statistics.
 💻 Passionate about all things data.
 📍 Based in Tampere/Finland
 🌐 Open to opportunities in data-related roles (data analyst, scientist, engineer).

-🐾 **Fun Fact**: I love animals *a little too much*, one of my dreams is to have a farm where me and my animals can live happily ever after 😊!
 💬 **Mantra**: *"Learning attracts progress"*

 ---